 We had some reluctant learners who were disengaged in the curriculum, however now>press>play has supported these pupils into participating and learning across the curriculum.
 The links and outcomes in literacy have shown an impact in supporting pupils’ writing development and encouraged children to share their ideas with the class based on what they have experienced.

 The ease of use is great – it is simple to set up and use as an enhancement to the curriculum, the training provided was good, so all teachers have an understanding of how it works. now>press>play supported us to create an overview of the Experiences for the year to ensure there is a spread across each year group, and we have been able to find links to all of the Experiences in our school curriculum.

 The children have loved learning with now>press>play!
 The excitement on their faces during the Experiences whilst they are listening has been lovely to see as teachers.
-Initially there were some children who were reluctant to participate and join in, but they soon become immersed into the Experiences and are now always asking when they can use it again.
+Initially, there were some children who were reluctant to participate and join in, but they soon become immersed in the Experiences and are now always asking when they can use it again.

 We have one disengaged Year 3 child who on the trial session did not want to join in and participate.
 However, since we subscribed and the class have been using now>press>play regularly, he now takes part in the sessions with great enthusiasm.
 At first, we were unsure how the older children would respond such as the Year 6 pupils – we wondered if they would they be self-conscious and not want to participate fully.
 But since using the headphones we have seen that this is not the case and all pupils participate.

 As we move towards our second year of using now>press>play we will start to explore how we can use the headphones with parents and for use with our own resources to record children reciting poetry and retelling stories and for intervention work with smaller groups in Maths and English.